cyrusinnovation/lift-skeleton/README.md

 	This will download a lot of source jar files before creating the configurations.
 4. You should now be able to use IDEA to open the lift-skeleton.ipr file in the root directory of this project.
+5. If you want to clean out the IDEA project and module files before starting over, use:

+        gradle cleanIdea

+    If you want to clean out the IDEA workspace file (the .iws file), use:

+        cleanIdeaWorkspace

 ## Configuring IntelliJ IDEA using sbt<a name="sbtconfig"/>

 This is an alternative to using Gradle to configure IDEA.
 It generates directory-based IDEA project information.